I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Making a Virtue out of a Vice

 Some employers are embracing the imaginative job titling movement.
-As John Linkner writes in Forbes, in today’s creative economy workers such not be restricted by dull, traditional monikers: “… if you want them to think outside the box, why should they have an ‘in the box’ title?”
+As John Linkner writes in Forbes, in today’s creative economy workers seek not to be restricted by dull, traditional monikers: “…if you want them to think outside the box, why should they have an ‘in the box’ title?”

 Who wouldn’t want a business card with “Vice-President of Miscellaneous Stuff” on it?
 It could be yours if you worked for Quicken Loans.
 The publishing company Houghton Mifflin Harcourt used to have receptionists; now it has “Directors of First Impressions.”